-The 1999 911 Settlement Agreement is now terminated.
-The intent of this Section is to demonstrate collaborative philosophical and operational agreements between the Port and City Police Departments and their respective dispatch centers, seeking to ensure timely police responses for the benefit of public safety.
-The Parties also seek to reduce jurisdictional confusion for the Parties dispatch centers and first responders because a lack of clarity about jurisdictional response can negatively impact public safety.
+The intent of this Section is to demonstrate collaborative philosophical and operational agreements between the Port and City Police Departments and their respective dispatch centers to ensure timely police responses for the benefit of public safety.
+The Parties also seek to reduce jurisdictional confusion for the Parties' dispatch centers and first responders because a lack of clarity about jurisdictional response can negatively impact public safety.